matiwinnetou/spring-soy-view/README.md

 At the moment the library does not contain a maven-plugin that would extract i18n messages and create xliff file(s) for it, it also appears to be outside of it's core functionality.

 The library contains a class: __DefaultSoyMsgBundleResolver__, which reads a xliff messages from classpath and makes it accessible to spring-soy-view library.
+By default a class will read messages stores in the classpath under: __messages.xlf__ file, this can be configured to reflect project settings.

+The library needs to lookup a locale and for this it uses an interface LocaleProvider, which comes with number of implementations.
+What is suggested and recommended is to use SpringLocaleProvider, which using spring resolver will lookup a current locale and load locale's xliff messages to be displayed for a user.

+### Developer and Production mode

+In order to support hot-reloading of soy files a library supports a developer mode, which is controller via debugOn flag.
+A name of this property can be misleading but it is for historical reasons.
+Usually when this property is set to true on certain classes it means the caching will be disabled, note that you can set a debugOn property on some classes and always leave it set to true or false on others.
+This way you can control certain aspects of developer mode, some classes may continue to cache results others will constantly recompile or build pertinent objects.

 ### Runtime Global Parameters
 Google's Soy Templates support a notion of globally injected parameters, which are available under a special namespace: ${ij}, contrary to other spring's view resolver library this library makes use of this and that way this allows us to keep SoyVIew implementation clean.
 By default an implementation delegates to a __DefaultGlobalModelResolver__, which in turn contains a list of RuntimeResolvers Out of the box the library provides a resolution for the following runtime information: